lib-eramen/aegistrate/README.md

   <img alt="GitHub" src="https://img.shields.io/github/license/developer-ramen/aegistrate?style=flat-square">
 </p>

-Aegistrate is *yet another moderation/general-purpose Discord bot*, but it's open source and has none of that corporate/monetization thing that most other product do. *(subtle shade who?)*
+Aegistrate is *yet another moderation/general-purpose Discord bot*, but it's self-hosted, open source and has none of that corporate/monetization thing that most other product do. *(subtle shade who?)*

 ## How is Aegistrate different?